RainerEmrich/build-lool/README.md

 ## Requirements

 You need an Ubuntu 16.04. instance as VM or on real Hardware.
-A user account with sudo capability.
+An user account with sudo capability.

 ## Configuration